Bubba Watson: Personal life

 Unable to have a child naturally, various family issues, including the illness and death of Watson's father in 2010, kept them from attempting to adopt until 2011–12.
 In March 2012, one week after a potential adoption fell through at the last moment, Watson and his wife adopted a one-month-old baby boy named Caleb.
-In late 2014 the Watsons adopted a baby girl.
+In late 2014, the Watsons adopted a baby girl.

-Watson's father, Gerry Sr., died on October 15, 2010, of throat cancer.
-His mother is Molly Marie Watson and he has a sister, Melinda Watson Conner.

-Watson is also a member of the "Golf Boys", a boy band consisting of Watson, Ben Crane, Rickie Fowler, and Hunter Mahan.
+Watson is a member of the "Golf Boys", a boy band consisting of Watson, Ben Crane, Rickie Fowler, and Hunter Mahan.
 Their single "Oh Oh Oh" is currently on YouTube.
 The video was produced by Farmers Insurance Group.
 Farmers donates $1000 to charity for every 100,000 views the video gets.

 In 2011, he made a humorous appearance in the song "Michael Jackson" by Christian hip hop artist Andy Mineo on the album Formerly Known.
 He was featured in the song "Ima Just Do It" by KB, another Christian hip hop artist, on the album Tomorrow We Live.
 His prototype Golf Cart Hovercraft, the BW1, YouTube video has earned more than 8 million views.

 Watson is a committed Christian who speaks openly about the importance of faith in his life.

 Watson purchased the mansion in the Isleworth community of Windermere, Florida, that was previously owned by Tiger Woods.
 In 2013, he was added to the list of Great Floridians by Governor Rick Scott.

 Watson purchased a General Lee car from the television series The Dukes of Hazzard at auction for $110,000 in 2012.
-Following the Charleston church shooting in June 2015, display of the Confederate flag - which is featured on the car's roof - became the subject of renewed controversy.
+Following the Charleston church shooting in June 2015, display of the Confederate flag — which is featured on the car's roof — became the subject of renewed controversy.
 Watson responded by saying he would paint over the flag with the American flag.